Droppe/Loader/README.md

 }
 ```

-- pattern: a glob pattern
+- pattern: a glob pattern or an Array of patterns
 - options: an optional [options](https://github.com/isaacs/node-glob#options) object
 - callback: an optional callback that is called once per matched file with its ```exports```